Fruiticecake/Faster/README.md

 ## Motivation

-I often code static website and WordPress website and use a lot of packages to make it easy.
+I often code static website and WordPress website and use a lot of packages.

-Built development environment and coding WordPress theme contains a lot of routine works.

-But I don't like routine works to death.
+Built development environment and coding WordPress theme contains a lot of routine works I hate to death.

-So I decided to create template which resolves it.
+I'm developing this template to make it easy.

 ## Table of contents